Macular Degeneration

 Macular degeneration is an eye disease that affects central vision.
 This means that people with macular degeneration can’t see things directly in front of them.
 This common age-related eye condition mostly occurs in people over the age of 50.

 Macular degeneration affects your macula, the central part of your retina.
 Your retina is in the back of your eye and controls central vision.
-People with macular degeneration aren’t completely blind.
+People with macular deeneration aren’t completely blind.
 Their peripheral vision (ability to see things off to the sides) is fine.

 Related Conference of Macular Degeneration

-25th Global Ophthalmologists Annual Meeting
+26th Global Ophthalmologists Annual Meeting

 April 20-21, 2026